practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 rather than a formal behavioral contract to determine whether one adapter can serve as a drop-in replacement for another.
-The `Newman::Mailer` object is used by default, and so it defines the canonical implementation that other adapters are expected to mimic at the functional level, even if they handle things very differently under the hood.
+The `Newman::Mailer` object is used by default, and so it defines the canonical implementation that other adapters are expected to mimic at the functional level -- even if they handle things very differently under the hood.
 This implicit contract makes it possible for `Newman::TestMailer` to stand in for a `Newman::Mailer` object, even though it stores all incoming and